msidwell/terraform_classroom/terraform_101.md

 }
 ```

-The two strings after **resource** are the resource type and resource ID respectively.
-Resource type is a reference to the Azure resource type for the **provider** block which will be covered in a later section.
-The resource ID is a user-defined tag for the resource which can be referred to using Terraform **variables**.
+The two strings after ```resource``` are the resource type and resource ID respectively.
+Resource type is a reference to the Azure resource type for the ```provider``` block which will be covered in a later section.
+The resource ID is a user-defined tag for the resource which can be referred to using Terraform [dependencies](#113-implicit-dependencies).
 The combination of type and ID must be unique within a given Terraform deployment.

 Key-value pairs within the resource block define the configuration of the given resource.
 Required and optional keys are given by the azurerm provider specifications.

 ## 1.1.3 Implicit Dependencies

 A key feature of HCL is the ability to implicitly create a dependency graph by [referencing attributes of different resource blocks](https://www.terraform.io/docs/configuration/expressions.html#references-to-resource-attributes) when resources depend on a previous object to successfully provision.
 It is best practice to use these references wherever possible rather than hardcoding values in order to make configurations more flexible and race condition resistant.
 These references are defined using paths to remote resource block attributes by using their type, ID, and attribute name.
-The previous example **resource** block has been recreated below with a few modifications to showcase the syntax of implicit references in Terraform.
+The previous example ```resource``` block has been recreated below with a few modifications to showcase the syntax of implicit references in Terraform.

 ```
 resource "azurerm_subnet" "subnet" {